Person to Person (Mad Men)

-"Person to Person" is the series finale of the American television drama series Mad Men and the 92nd episode of the series overall.
+"Person to Person" is the series finale of the American drama television series Mad Men.
+It is the fourteenth episode of the seventh season and the 92nd episode overall.
 The episode was written and directed by series creator Matthew Weiner, and originally aired on AMC on May 17, 2015.
+The finale received critical acclaim and in the years following its airing, it has been cited as one of the greatest television finales ever made.